-If you become disabled and received long term disability (LTD) benefits from the Health & Wellness Fund then you will be credited with 100 hours for each calendar month that you are disabled, including the qualifying period.
-You will be credited hours for the duration of your disability if you are receiving weekly income benefits from the
+If you are an Active Member of the Plan and are in receipt of LTD or weekly income benefits from the Health & Wellness Plan, are collecting employment insurance sick benefits or WCB benefits you will be credited with 100 hours for each calendar month that you are disabled, including the qualifying period.
+No credits will be granted unless and until you are entitled to receive LTD benefits from the Health & Wellness Plan.

-Health & Wellness Plan or Employment Insurance sick benefits or Workers Compensation benefits and ultimately become entitled to receive LTD benefits.
 This allows for you to continue to build a pension until you recover or until you reach age 60 and are eligible to start a full pension from the plan.
-Disability credits are only granted if at the start of your disability you are an "active" member of the plan.
+Disability credits are only granted if at the start of your disability you are an "active" member of the plan and are a member of the union.
 Associate members of the Heat and Frost Local 118 Health & Wellness Plan are not eligible for pension plan disability credits.